Lakshmi-Sharma/exploring-css/README.md

 # exploring-css
-This repository will contain notes and css examples as I learn more about CSS
+This repository will be updated with notes and css examples as I learn more about CSS